Workflows Reference

 |---|---|---|

-trigger.github.event | string | GitHub event type: push, pull_request, check_suite, release, etc. |
+trigger.github.event | string | GitHub event type: push or pull_request |

-trigger.github.branch | string | Branch filter.
-Only events matching this branch fire the workflow. |
+trigger.github.branch | string | Branch filter for push events |

 Trigger configuration follows the same structure as pipeline triggers -- specify the event source, event type, and optional branch filter.